NTT123/pax/README.md

 # Please do this computation inside a function decorated by `pax.pure`.
 ```

 Furthermore, a decorated function can only access the copy of its of inputs.
-Therfore, any modification on the copy will not affect the original inputs.
+Any modification on the copy will not affect the original inputs.

 ```python